BY MICHAEL BRIGGS

 Mastering is the process of taking your mixed song or album and putting the finishing touches on it.
 This includes several aspects such as audio equalization, balancing, effects, track sequencing, adjusting the spacing between songs and more.

-The current price for mastering is $15 per song or $150 for an album (up to 80 minutes), whichever is less.
-One song only is $30.
+The current price for mastering is $20 for multiple songs.
+One song only is $35.

 Prices are subject to change at any time.

-Email me to discuss your project and if Civil Online Mixing and Mastering is right for you.
+Email or call me at 214-444-9440 to discuss your project and if Civil Online Mixing and Mastering is right for you.

-Mastering typically takes 3-5 days from the time that your stereo mix is received and approved, we have discussed your goals for the master and agreed to a start date.
+Mastering typically takes 1-3 days from the time that your stereo mix is received and approved, we have discussed your goals for the master and agreed to a start date.
 Rush service may be available for an additional fee.
-Call 214-444-9440 if your project is urgent.

 Masters are generally delivered digitally as high quality 48k 24 bit WAV files as well as 320kbps MP3 files.
-Red book compliant CD-R masters to send to the pressing plant are also available for an additional fee.
+Vinyl specific master WAV files and CD-R masters to send to the pressing plant are available for an additional fee.

 Please read all of the information below and follow the recommendations below in order to get the best results.
 Let me know if you have any questions.
 I’m here to help via email, phone or IM.